openconnectivityfoundation/swagger2x/src/templates/NodeIotivityServer/readme.md

     - list the query params
         but no code to handle the query params
 - for POST methods
-    - retrieve all posted varialbles and store them in the global variables
+    - retrieve all posted variables and store them in the global variables
     - fill in the global variables as return values.
     - list the query params
         but no code to handle the query params

-what is missing:
+## what is missing:
 - creation/deletion of resources (PUT/DELETE functions)
 - no code generation of URL arguments
 - no code generation of error codes.